DreamEcho100/lognmaze/data/articles/postgresql_jsonb.md

 JSON is built on two structures:

 - A collection of name/value pairs.
-In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.
+In various languages, this is realized as an object, record, dictionary, hash table, keyed list, or associative array.

 - An ordered list of values.
 In most languages, this is realized as an array, vector, list, or sequence.